Happy children on the slopes - easy as pie

 Linn Olsson as a communicator at Stöten in Sälen.
 You could say that skiing is in her blood.
 She grew up in a small village outside Sälen and has been skiing since the age of four.
 Her children, Elis, 6, and Ilse, 3, started skiing when they were about 2.5 years old.
 Skiing should be fun and games, not crying and gnashing of teeth, and as young children have small margins, it's important to stay ahead of the game and be open to taking the day as it comes.

 - Children usually have the most, and best, energy in the morning when they are rested after a night's sleep.
 Like many children, mine are early risers.
 So we make sure we're out on the slopes early," says Linn.
+It's great for the children to go to ski school, Linn thinks.
+"The ski instructors in Stöten are great at teaching, and they are also good at making them enjoy it.

 In addition to getting out on the slopes early, Linn emphasises the importance of not setting out on an empty stomach.
 Anyone with children knows that it's not always the easiest thing to get a good, hearty breakfast.
 In order not to run out of energy, Linn and her children usually pay a visit to Våffelstugan after a while on the slopes.
 They really love waffles!